digikar99/polymorphic-functions/README.md

 ## Related Projects

 - [static-dispatch](https://github.com/alex-gutev/static-dispatch) for allowing static-functions to be generic functions to be dispatched at compile-time; this, in turn, is used by [generic-cl](https://github.com/alex-gutev/generic-cl).
-- There exists [specialization-store](https://github.com/markcox80/specialization-store) that provides support for types. `specialization-store` has its own MOP and runs into about 3.5k LOC without tests (1.6K for us; but no MOP).
-Besides the seeming code complexity, there are some aspects of `specialization-store` I didn't find very convenient.
+- There exists [specialization-store](https://github.com/markcox80/specialization-store) that provides support for types.  `specialization-store` implements a MOP, so can be extensible (at the cost of over-abstraction?
+I lack the experience and knowledge to comment.)
+But other than this, there are some aspects of `specialization-store` I didn't find very convenient.
 See [the section below](#comparison-with-specialization-store).
 - No complaints about `static-dispatch` other than it not being suitable for types.
 - As of 2020, there also exists [fast-generic-functions](https://github.com/marcoheisig/fast-generic-functions) that allows generic-functions to be, well, fast.